Student Organizations & Opportunities

 Student Council

-The Northfield Student Council is responsible for the sharing of ideas and concerns with school leaders.
-It performs fundraiser activities for school-wide activities that include equipment and social events that benefit Northfield and its surrounding community.
-Dances, pep rallies, dress-up days, homecoming activities, Red Cross Blood Drives, and other special events are all planned and executed by Student Council for the benefit of the entire student body.
+The Northfield Student Council is a student-led club responsible for the sharing of ideas and concerns with school leaders.
+It performs fundraiser activities for school-wide activities, including equipment and social events, that benefit Northfield and its surrounding community.
+Dances, pep rallies, dress-up days, homecoming activities, Red Cross Blood Drives, and other special events are examples of events that are planned and executed by the Student Council for the benefit of the entire student body.

-The student council meets weekly during homerooms (9:00-9:30) and all are welcome to join (no cost required!)
-After serving as a club member for a year, members are encouraged to take on an executive position (President, Vice President, Secretary, or Treasurer).
+The student council meets weekly during homeroom on Mondays.
+All are welcome to join (no cost required!).
+After serving as a club member for a year, members are encouraged to run for an executive position (President, Vice President, Secretary, or Treasurer).
 Elections are generally held at the end of the previous school year and positions carry over throughout the next year.

-Typically, there will be a callout meeting in the fall when attending students learn more about the club, as well as decide if they want to join it.
-In the Student Council, students can expect to learn parliamentary procedures, planning events, marketing strategies, AND (of course) how to have fun while doing it!
+Typically, there will be a callout meeting in the fall when attending students learn more about the club, as well as decide if they want to join.
+In the Student Council, students can expect to learn parliamentary procedures, plan events, use marketing strategies, AND (of course) have fun while participating!

 Community Student Groups